 She has been a docent at the Norton Museum in West Palm Beach and a docent for a visual thinking strategy program for school children at the Museum of Fine Arts in Boston.
 Renee was a literary tutor, as well as a therapist at the Lucy Stone School.

 Renee is a graduate of Connecticut College and received an MA in adult education at Boston University and became a licensed family therapist.

-Valya Kazes Shapiro, Class of 1961, currently serves as Treasurer of the Board.
+Valya Kazes Shapiro, Class of 1961, currently serves as treasurer of the board.
 She is an interior designer with 45 years of experience.
-She was born and raised in Istanbul, Turkey and came to Brandeis as a Wein International Scholarship Scholar student, studying Linguistics and Theater Arts.
-She also met her beloved husband, Robert Shapiro, during her second year at Brandeis and was married six months later, only six days after her graduation.
-Robert was a member of Brandeis’ first graduating class and served as a longtime trustee at Brandeis, the university his father, Abraham Shapiro, helped establish.
+She was born and raised in Istanbul, Turkey, and came to Brandeis as a Wein International Scholarship Scholar student, studying linguistics and theater arts.
+She met her beloved husband, Robert Shapiro, during her second year at Brandeis and was married six months later, only six days after her graduation.
+Robert was a member of Brandeis’ first graduating class and served as a longtime trustee at Brandeis, the university that his father, Abraham Shapiro, helped establish.

 She has two sons and five grandchildren to whom she is very dedicated.
 She is currently writing her memoir.

 Susan Winokur founded Class Cooking, a cooking school that donates all of its net proceeds to charity, in 1986.

 She received her BS from Cornell University and her MS in education from the University of Pennsylvania.
 Susan has lived abroad and traveled extensively studying with chefs from France, Italy and America.
 She is a member of the International Association of Cooking Professionals, IACP and the Philadelphia Women's Culinary Guild.